-- Use the flash OFF Camera, best with a chord pointing it at your subject or bouncing it against colored fabrics to create color casts and side lighting.
+- Use the flash OFF Camera, best with a chord pointing it at your subject or bouncing it against coloured fabrics to create colour casts and side lighting.

 - Drag the shutter; include environmental light and movement in your photos.

 - ADDITIONAL PRESS PASSES: Put on your neck not only the official Fashion Week pass, but every single pass you got in your career: press passes, student passes.
 Create a volume of colors and shapes of plastic badges that will confuse the security and let you enter more often where you’re not supposed to.